roopemyller/daffodil-testing/PERFORMANCE_TESTING.md

+THIS CODE IS MAINLY DONE BY GITHUB COPILOT (claude sonnet 4.5) AND WAS USED TO TEST APACHE DAFFODIL FOR A COURSE PROJECT - NOT TO BE USED IN ANY REAL SCENARIO

 # Performance Testing Guide

 This guide explains how to test the performance of CSV parsing and unparsing with Apache Daffodil.